A Role of Environmental Complexity on Representation Learning in Deep Reinforcement Learning Agents: Results

 To conclude, we first observed a dip in landmark representation strength early in training, but increased exposure to the landmark (lower $p$) mitigated the severity of this dip.
 We also noted that the landmark sensitivity is tightly coupled with shortcut use frequency, and higher $p$ agents that learn to use the shortcut more effectively surpass lower $p$ agents in landmark sensitivity scores after training.
-These insights suggest that while exposure to landmarks aids in developing representations, effectively integrating them into navigation strategies is more influential to building robust representations.
-These findings will later be contextualized with predictions for human navigators, where we propose that the dynamics of developing landmark knowledge in humans could mirror these dynamics observed in artificial agents.
+These insights suggest that while exposure to landmarks aids in developing representations, effectively integrating them into navigation strategies is more influential to building robust representations than consistent availability of the cue is.